HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 - Goals:
   - Integrate Ambari with AD - so that hadoopadmin can administer the cluster
   - Integrate Hadoop nodes OS with AD - so business users are recognized and can submit Hadoop jobs
-  - Enable kerberos using KDC - to secured the cluster and enable authentication
+  - Enable kerberos - to secured the cluster and enable authentication
   - Install Ranger and enable Hadoop plugins - to allow admin to setup authorization policies and review audits across Hadoop components
   - Install Ranger KMS and enable HDFS encryption - to be able to create encryption zones
   - Encrypt Hive backing dirs - to protect hive tables